 Let pupils comment or ask questions briefly if they like.

 Explain in brief that the Afghan people have suffered through war and terror for the past four decades, experiencing civil war, foreign invasion, insurgency, and oppressive Taliban rule from 1997–2001.
 The Taliban is an Islamist fundamentalist movement and during their previous time in power, they made it illegal for women to work and for girls to go to school.
 They banned everything from dancing and listening to popular music to kite flying and watching TV.
 Girls and women were not allowed to walk outside unless they had a male companion. had to be completely covered when they walked outside the home risked violent attack and even death.
 In 2001, a U.S.-led invasion led to the Taliban withdrawing but now, in August 2021, the Taliban have come back into power.
-Their leadership has said that they will now let girls go to school and that women and girls will be allowed to be active in society, work, and study.
-However, they add that this will only be “within the bounds of Islamic law.”
-And because the Taliban is a fundamentalist movement with very strict interpretations of Islam, no one really knows how girls and women will be treated in the long run.
+Their leadership first said that they will now let girls go to school and that women and girls will be allowed to be active in society, work, and study.
+However, they added that this will only be “within the bounds of Islamic law.”
+Now, we know that they did not keep their promise.
+Girls and women have, for example been banned from higher education and in some provinces from going to any school.

 Read all or parts of the story Nouria out loud to the whole class or group, or hand out the story/share the link for the students to read.
 Nouria grew up in Afghanistan under the previous Taliban rule and had to go to school in secret.